 Nearest tube station: North Greenwich

 Opening hours: 7am Monday to Friday | 8am Saturdays |9am Sundays

 10pm Sunday to Thursday (9pm in Winter) | 11pm Fridays & Saturdays

-Have you been in the Emirates cable car in London?!
+Have you been in the IFS Cloud Cable Car in London?!
 You can read this post to find other unusual things to do in London!

 2 thoughts on “Riding the IFS Cable Car from The O2 in London”